A: It's not really known how long DVDs will last,

 For computer equipment including hard drives, I would

-If you have a dead or unwanted interesting video recorder in the UK, I
+If you have a dead or unwanted Beta video recorder in the UK, I will

 new home.
-I can use all Sanyo Beta front loader machines, also the
+I can use all Sanyo front loader machines, also the

-onwards.
-Unwanted Video2000 format machines may be welcome too, and
+Unwanted Video2000 format machines may be welcome too, and early

-any format.)
-Sony miniDV and Digital8 camcorders are also of
+miniDV and Digital8 camcorders are also of interest.
+Also, if

 wanted list also includes: